Hains/openpli-dm920-python3/README.md

 In comparison to OpenPLi this repository has:<br>
 -Submodules bitbake, openembedded-core and meta-openembedded from master branch,<br>
-&nbsp;with git snapshot of 16th October, 2018.<br>
+&nbsp;with git snapshot of 8th November, 2018.<br>
 -GCC 8.2.0<br>
 -Glibc 2.28<br>
 -GStreamer 1.15.0<br>